Cognitive Behavioral Therapy

 Cognitive behavioral therapy can assist in the treatment of:

-CBT therapy sessions help you identify negative or distorted thinking patterns, challenge these patterns, and replace them with more positive and realistic ones.
+During sessions in therapy, CBT helps you identify negative or distorted thinking patterns, challenge these patterns, and replace them with more positive and realistic ones.
 For this reason, CBT techniques can also assist in lessening the impact or improving symptoms of other health conditions that are rooted in mental health.

 CBT techniques can also assist in healing from conditions including: